 We have a good selection of locally produced food on offer and encourage you to try this.
 If you want to bring your own picnic, that’s fine.
 Go to our Main event page for more information.

 You’re welcome to bring foldable chairs and picnic blankets.
-There is limited seating available for the main beer and music event 22-23 June 2018.
+There is limited seating available for the main beer and music event (Friday evening and all day Saturday).

 CAN I BRING MY DOG?